-Structural Integration is not about forcing the body to change.
+Rolfing is not about forcing the body to change.
 It is more about listening to the body and encouraging areas that are holding (ie tight and constricted) to open up and let go.
 We often do not realise that we are holding pain and stress in our body until someone else touches our pain.

 There may be some discomfort while working in an area that has been under chronic stress.
 However, the discomfort is usually followed by a pleasurable feeling of release and relaxation.

 Every client has a different relationship to pain and touch.